 The songs are from the Aissawa, Gnaoua and M’helma sufi repertoire of Morocco, re-worked with a latin flavour.

 A percentage of the purchases for this EP will be given to the association JTM “Jamain, Toit pour Moi” in Meknès, Morocco that provides much needed equipment for local schools.
 If you would like to make a donation to this association (outside of the “Haleshla” tracks), please make this clear when donating.

 This is a percussion based dance music track recorded using Simon’s loops from his “Total Groove” loops project.

-This is a tabla or darbouka or derbeke solo (same drum but with different names depending where you are in the Middle East or North Africa) for belly dance.
+This is a tabla or darbouka or derbeke solo (same drum but with different names) for belly dance.
 It is ideal for practising the part of a show where the drummers and dancer synchronise percussion phrases and dance choreography.
 This track includes the classic rhythm changes and phrases typically found in a solo.